spacetelescope/jwst/docs/jwst/refpix/arguments.rst

 calculated and applied separately for even- and odd-numbered rows.
 The default value is True, and this argument applies to MIR data only.

+*  ``--siglimit``

+The ``siglimit`` argument is the number of standard deviations to use in the iterative sigma clipping algorithm that calculates the mean of the reference pixels.
+The siglimit value is used as both the lower and upper bound in the sigma clipping algorithm.
+The value is a float with a default value of 3.0.

 *  ``--ovr_corr_mitigation_ftr``

 This is a factor to avoid overcorrection of intermittently bad reference